George Musalas Colvocoresses: Early life

 He was born on the island of Chios in the Greek Archipelago on October 22, 1816.
-As a member of a prominent Greek family, he was kidnapped along with his mother and two sisters and ransomed from the Turks after the massacre of the Greek population of the island in 1822, during the Greek War of Independence.
+As a member of the nobility of the island, he was kidnapped along with his mother and two sisters and ransomed from the Turks after the massacre of the Greek population of the island in 1822, during the Greek War of Independence.
 His family's fortunes were devastated by the massacre.
 Most close relatives, including six brothers, were killed.
 He was enslaved at 6 years of age, but his father managed to buy back his freedom.

 By 1824, Colvocoresses was sent to Baltimore in the United States by his father.
 He became the adopted son of Captain Alden Partridge, the founder of the American Literary, Scientific, and Military Academy (later Norwich University) in Norwich, Vermont.
 Colvocoresses entered the Navy after graduating from the Academy in 1831.
 Several generations of his family have also graduated from Norwich and followed military careers.